dennissxz/data-science-handbook/33-dimensionality-reduction/00-dimensionality-reduction.md

 - articles: two languages
 - speech: voice wave + video of mouth

-In multi-view representation learning, training data consists of samples of a $d$-dimensional random vector that has some natural split into two sub-vectors.
+For instance, in two-view representation learning, training data consists of samples of a $d$-dimensional random vector that has some natural split into two sub-vectors.

 $$
 \left[\begin{array}{l}